cockroachdb/docs/v19.1/debug-encryption-active-key.md

 ---
-title: View the encryption algorithm and store key
+title: View the Encryption Algorithm and Store Key
 summary: Learn the command for viewing the algorithm and store key for an encrypted store.
 toc: true
 ---